Maxim Group slashes price target on Nano Dimension Ltd. [NNDM] – find out why.

 “I am excited to announce the DragonFly LDM® 2.0 update, which was developed by Nano Dimension R&D multidisciplinary teams over the last several months,” said Nir Sade, Nano Dimension VP, Product Champion.
 “This great effort resulted in a product that will significantly take us one step closer to fulfilling our vision of additive manufacturing of Hi-PEDs® in a cleaner, smarter, and faster way.”.

-Nano Dimension Ltd. represents 248.82 million in outstanding shares, while the company has a total market value of $1.97 billion with the latest information.
-NNDM stock price has been found in the range of $7.64 to $8.41.
+It opened the trading session at $8.00, the shares rose to $8.2176 and dropped to $7.61, the range by which the price of stock traded the whole day.
+The daily chart for NNDM points out that the company has recorded 22.49% gains over the past six months.
+However, it is still -486.26% lower than its most recent low trading price.

-If compared to the average trading volume of 17.82M shares, NNDM reached a trading volume of 16008866 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 17.25M shares, NNDM reached to a volume of 12534610 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Nano Dimension Ltd. [NNDM]: